Moaden1/TaskRise/README.md

 - More/Better advanced scoring and prioritization algorithms
 - Eventually transition to a modern web application for broader accessibility and productivity improvements

-## Installation - If you'd like to test/experiment locally
+## Installation - If you'd like to test/experiment locally with this (repository) serving as a template

 1. Clone the repository: